 11. Explore multiple revenue streams

-The average millionaire has 7 different revenue streams.
+If you haven't noticed yet, this article is going way beyond your average music production tips.
+You see, the average millionaire has 7 different revenue streams.
 If you’re successfully making a living off of music, you most likely are generating an income from varying fields.
 Most artists aren’t making enough solely off sales of their music, so they: play shows, offer engineering services, place music in TV or film, put together courses, take on ghost production, etc.

 12. Be prepared to work your ass off